Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 ## BAM/DAM

-Windows background activity moderator (BAM).
-Desktop activity moderator (DAM).
+Windows background activity moderator (BAM) & Desktop activity moderator (DAM).

 Provides full path of the executed files that were run on the systems and last execution datetime